-View the segmentation in the UCSC Genome Browser.
+View the segmentation from our Nature Methods paper, "Unsupervised pattern discovery in human chromatin structure through genomic segmentation," in the UCSC Genome Browser.
 NCBI36 (hg18).
 GRCh37 (hg19).
 Here is a brief description of the various classes of segment labels

 Download the segmentation for further analysis.
 NCBI36 (hg18).
 GRCh37 (hg19). (~165 MB, gzipped BED).
 Here are the mnemonic assignments (tab-delimited).

 View the segmentation from our Nucleic Acids Research paper, "Integrative annotation of chromatin elements from ENCODE data," in the UCSC Genome Browser: hg19 only.
 These segmentations are already relabeled so it is not necessary to use a mnemonic assignment file.